boris-boat/moviesapp/README.md

 Movies app

-## Stargin
+## Desciption

-An app displaying current and upcomming movies.
+An app displaying current and upcomming movies.User can search movies by name or select genre for filtering options.

 ## Tech Stack